atsuch/SHIVApreproc/README.md

 }
 </pre>
 - subjects_list.txt
-Please provide the subject IDs of T1w, FLAIR, and/or brain masks you would like to preprocess.
+Please provide the subject IDs of T1w, FLAIR, (and any other modality to be processed together), and optionally a brain mask (in reference T1w space) you would like to preprocess.

 4. Run the preprocessing_main.py file to start preprocessing the raw images: